 The latest research shows that the protein meal from the Black Soldier Fly Larvae has a high amino acid content and a high digestibility of the amino acids, making this a very high quality protein source.
 What this really means is that our food covers your pet's need for all essential amino acids and that your dog or cat easily can absorb all the valuable proteins.

 The petgood veterinary team together with animal nutritionists have analysed the petgood recipes in detail to ensure that the complete and balanced diets fulfil and or/exceeds the nutritional requirements recommended by FEDIAF (the European Pet Food Industry standard authority).
 Hence, you do not need to give your pet any additional supplements.

 🐛 Are insects the only source of protein in the food?

 Insects are the only animal protein source in the food.
 Several ingredients in the food contain protein, such as oats and peas, and these also contribute to the overall protein composition.

 🐛 Can insects suffer?
 How are the insects killed?

 The studies done on insects' consciousness and ability to feel pain have not been able to prove that insects experience pain or are aware of their own state of mind.
 However, the absence of evidence is not the same as evidence of absence, so it is important for us that the insects are well taken care of when they are alive, and also allowed to end their lives as painlessly as possible.
 When the larvae are fully grown, they are cooled down, which puts them into a dormant state, which means that the risk of suffering is minimised.
 They are then ground down to the protein-rich meal that forms the basis of our dog food and other products.

 🐛 Do the insects taste good?

 Many (including us at petgood who of course also tasted) describe the taste as a bit nutty.
-No matter what they taste, they seem to appeal to our dog customers, as we get a lot of nice reviews about picky pups and doggos who absolutely love our food!
+No matter what they taste, they seem to appeal to our four-legged customers, as we get a lot of nice reviews about picky dogs and cats who absolutely love our food!